Nick Cho: Coffee career

 Cho is a barista competition judge.
 He organized the mid-Atlantic region's first barista competition in Washington in February 2006 and chaired the United States Barista Championship.

 Cho cofounded Wrecking Ball Coffee Roasters with Trish Rothgeb in Washington, D.C.
 In September 2014, they opened a location on Union Street in Cow Hollow, San Francisco.
-They expanded into Gourmet Ghetto, Berkeley, California in August 2019 at the old Philz Coffee location.
-Cho, Rothgeb, and chef Alice Waters have expressed their opposition to the use of the word "ghetto" in describing the neighborhood.
+They expanded into the Gourmet Ghetto, Berkeley, California in August 2019 at the old Philz Coffee location.
+Cho, Rothgeb, and chef Alice Waters expressed their opposition to the use of the word "ghetto" in describing the neighborhood.
 The North Shattuck Association voted to remove the name from signs and marketing material in September 2019.

 Cho hosted the Portafilter coffee podcast.

 Your Korean Dad

 After quitting Facebook, Cho's two teenage daughters encouraged him to post on TikTok.
 He joined the platform in 2019 and posted his first video in April 2020.
 The "Your Korean Dad" TikTok account reached 1 million followers in November 2020 and 2 million followers in January 2021.
 His videos features him pretending to be your dad.
 A typical video begins with Cho introducing himself with, "I'm your Korean dad."
 And then it follows Cho as he engages in mundane tasks, such as shopping at Walgreens or making coffee.

 Cho portrayed the character in an Alaska Airlines ad in 2022.

 Cho said that his Korean dad persona is different from his father.